intel/nauta/docs/user-guide/actions/getting_started.md

 **Method 2**: Only one node should store metrics.
 Deciding which node should store metrics can be done in the following ways:
    * For `horovod` multinode training jobs, the horovod python library provides the `rank()` function that returns a number of a current worker. _Master_ is marked with the number 0, so only a pod with this number should store logs.
    * For `tfjob` multinode training jobs, because there is no dedicated master node, a user should choose which worker should be responsible for storing metrics.
 The identificator of a current worker can be obtained as described in method 1 above.
-A user should choose one of such identificators and store logs only from a node having this chosen id.
+A user should choose one of such identificators and store logs only from a node having this chosen ID.

 ## Viewing Experiment Results from the Web UI